Subset-Constrained Inverse Matroid Optimization: Discussion

-We conclude the paper by mentioning some open questions: \begin{enumerate}\itemsep0em \item Throughout the paper, we used the $\ell_\infty$-norm to measure the distance between the original and modified weight functions.
-It would be interesting to investigate the complexity landscape of the considered problems under alternative ``distance measures''. \item We introduced six variants of the \textsc{Inverse Matroid} problem, all of which can also be formulated for the intersection of two matroids.
-Designing efficient algorithms for this setting would be particularly interesting due to its applications to bipartite matchings and arborescences. \item Subset-constrained variants of \textsc{Inverse Optimization} can be considered in general, although certain settings may lead to NP-hard problems.
-An intriguing direction is to identify structural assumptions on $\mathcal{F}$ or the underlying optimization problem under which the proposed variants remain tractable. \end{enumerate}
+We conclude the paper by mentioning some open questions: \begin{enumerate}\itemsep0em \item Under the $\ell_\infty$-norm, all six variants admit polynomial-time algorithms, whereas the decision version of \textsc{IM-Exists} under the $\ell_1$-norm is already strongly $\NP$-complete.
+It would be interesting to investigate the complexity landscape of the considered problems under alternative distance measures. \item We introduced six variants of the \textsc{Inverse Matroid} problem, all of which can also be formulated for the intersection of two matroids.
+Designing efficient algorithms for this setting would be particularly interesting due to its applications to bipartite matchings and arborescences. \item Subset-constrained variants of \textsc{Inverse Optimization} can be considered in general, although certain settings may lead to $\NP$-hard problems.
+An intriguing direction is to identify structural assumptions on $\mathcal{F}$ or the underlying optimization problem under which the proposed variants remain tractable. \item The hardness of \textsc{IM-Exists} under the $\ell_1$-norm already holds for graphic matroids.
+It would be interesting to identify restricted graphic or matroid classes for which this problem becomes tractable, or to determine whether useful approximation guarantees are possible. \end{enumerate}

-\paragraph{Acknowledgment.} Research supported by the Lend\"ulet Programme of the Hungarian Academy of Sciences -- grant number LP2021-1/2021, by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund -- grants ADVANCED 150556 and ELTE TKP 2021-NKTA-62, by Dynasnet European Research Council Synergy project -- grant number ERC-2018-SYG 810115, and by ANID-Chile -- grants FONDECYT 1231669 and CMM FB210005
+\paragraph{Acknowledgment.} Research supported by the Lend\"ulet Programme of the Hungarian Academy of Sciences -- grant number LP2021-1/2021, by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund -- grants ADVANCED 150556, 153096, and ELTE TKP 2021-NKTA-62, by Dynasnet European Research Council Synergy project -- grant number ERC-2018-SYG 810115, by ANID-Chile -- grant FONDECYT 1231669, and by Centro de Modelamiento Matem\'atico (CMM) through the BASAL fund FB210005 (ANID-Chile).

+\paragraph{Tool and computational resource disclosure.} During the preparation of this manuscript, the authors used ChatGPT (GPT-5.5, OpenAI) and Claude (Anthropic) to assist with editing, grammar, and formatting, and with verifying and streamlining proofs.
+The authors verified and reviewed all AI-assisted edits and take full responsibility for all content within this manuscript.